-At year-end 2022, we had 2,053 company-operated properties (576,243 rooms), which included properties under long-term management or lease agreements with property owners (management and lease agreements together, the "Operating Agreements") and properties that we own.
+At year-end 2022, we had 2,053 company-operated properties (576,243 rooms), which included properties under longterm management or lease agreements with property owners (management and lease agreements together, the "Operating Agreements") and properties that we own.

 Terms of our management agreements vary, but we earn a management fee that is typically composed of a base management fee, which is a percentage of the revenues of the hotel, and an incentive management fee, which is based on the profits of the hotel.
 Our management agreements also typically include reimbursement of costs of operations (both direct and indirect).
 Such agreements are generally for initial periods of 20 to 30 years, with options for us to renew for up to 10 or more additional years.
 Our lease agreements also vary, but may include fixed annual rentals plus additional rentals based on a specified percentage of annual revenues that exceed a fixed amount.
-Many of our Operating Agreements are subordinated to mortgages or other liens securing indebtedness of the owners.
 Many of our Operating Agreements also permit the owners to terminate the agreement if we do not meet certain performance metrics, financial returns fail to meet defined levels for a period of time, and we have not cured those deficiencies.
 In certain circumstances, some of our management agreements allow owners to convert company-operated properties to franchised properties under our brands.